sinch/docs/docs/conversation/conversation-send-rich-messages-with-fb-messenger.md

 ---
 title: Send rich messages with Facebook Messenger
 excerpt: >-
-  Learn and see how different kind of messages render on Facebook Messenger.
+  See how different kinds of rich messages render on Facebook Messenger.
 hidden: false
 ---